chshxiao/Geospatial-calculate/README.md

 The unknown Points coordinate approximation file stores the approximation of unknown point coordinates.
 It has the same format as the control point file.
 *This file will no longer be required in the future update*

+Make sure the units are unified - use one unit for all observations and one unit for all angles (including errors)

 # Quick demo
 Please check **Main.py**